moonbitlang/moonbit-docs/README.md

 let a = 1234
 let b = 1_000_000 + a
-let large_num = 9_223_372_036_854_775_807L // Integers of the Int64 type must have an 'L' as a suffix
+let large_num = 9_223_372_036_854_775_807L // Integers of the Int64 type must have an 'L' as a suffix let unsigned_num = 4_294_967_295U // Integers of the UInt type must have an 'U' suffix
 ```

 - A binary number has a leading zero followed by a letter "B", i.e. `0b`/`0B`.